-It is in this context that UNESCO launched the International Coalition of Cities against Racism (ICCAR) in 2004.
+It is in this context that UNESCO launched the International Coalition of Inclusive and Sustainable Cities − ICCAR in 2004.
 This is a network of more than 500 cities with a common commitment to develop and enhance policies related to the fight against racism, discrimination and xenophobia.
 ICCAR provides a structure for an on-going dialogue and the sharing of knowledge on international, national and local levels.
 To more effectively identify and respond to the unique contexts and priorities of its members, the network is composed of six regional coalitions (Africa, the Arab region, Asia and the Pacific, Canada, Europe, and Latin America and the Caribbean).

 The ICCAR initiative puts cities at the core of anti-discrimination work.
 Cities, as places of ethnocultural diversity, play a key role in mobilising interest and resources, and in developing and implementing anti-discrimination policies and programmes that have the potential to make a real impact on the ground.
 Local authorities often also have access to a range of local actors, organisations and networks to facilitate the collection and dissemination of information, the ability to evaluate the necessity and impact of current municipal programmes and activities, and the authority to affirm and support the well-being of its citizenry through various anti-discriminatory measures.

-The profiles featured on this website showcase results of years of UNESCO’s involvement and work with the International Coalition of Cities against Racism.
+The profiles featured on this website showcase results of years of UNESCO’s involvement and work with the International Coalition of Inclusive and Sustainable Cities − ICCAR.
 They feature examples of good practices adopted by cities to address racism and discrimination in their midst and to fulfil their commitments under the regional Ten Point Plans of Action.
 The practices chosen highlight the different roles and domains of the cities’ work, including the role of the city as policy-maker, as service provider, as employer, its role in networking and partnerships, and its efforts to promote inclusion and community-building.

 The good practices have been collected from 38 cities, members of the regional coalitions of ICCAR.
 They represent a fraction of what ICCAR’s cities around the world have been doing to ensure and promote equality and tolerance.
 They provide a picture of how cities, even with limited competencies, limited funding or despite systemic and structural concerns, have found different ways to address discrimination successfully.